nodejscn/node-api-cn/vm/class_vm_sourcetextmodule.md

 `vm.Script` objects.
 With the help of async functions, however, manipulating `vm.SourceTextModule` objects is fairly straightforward.

-Using a `vm.SourceTextModule` object requires four distinct steps: creation/parsing, linking, instantiation, and evaluation.
-These four steps are illustrated in the following example.
+Using a `vm.SourceTextModule` object requires three distinct steps: creation/parsing, linking, and evaluation.
+These three steps are illustrated in the following example.

 This implementation lies at a lower level than the [ECMAScript Module loader][].
 There is also currently no way to interact with the Loader, though